Working remotely and communicating digitally – a short guide

 Chat bots are useful to have visitors to your website engage with you in real time.
 We have also used Drift and Tawk, but currently use the free Hubspot Chat.
 Live Chat is very popular, as is Intercom and Facebook Messenger.
 This means that visitors can talk to us as if they walked in the door of the office.
 They all offer an app for your phone as well as the desktop access.

 Camera – Your laptop camera may work fine, but test it as the cooling fan may generate a background noise.
 The phone camera might work better.
 Or go online and buy a camera with 1080p for as low as €19 for a Trust webcam or get a decent one for about €100.
-You can also buy a camera tripod to get the camera sitting in the best position for you.
+The Logitech C920 or the Logitech Brio are highly recommended You can also buy a camera tripod to get the camera sitting in the best position for you.

 Cloud storage – You may need to use Google Drive to share files and folders.
 Or use Dropbox to do so.
 There are other options like Sync etc. Talk to your IT contact or provider about security for shared storage.
 Use WeTransfer to send large files in a zipped format – free up to 2GB.